mjsiu/macks-list/README.md

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, view, edit, and delete ads
+- [ ] Create, view, edit, and delete listings
-- [ ] "Star" listings to keep track of ads
+- [ ] "Star" listings to keep track of listings
-- [ ] Search through ads by location/category
+- [ ] Search through listings by location/category
 - [ ] Use Google Maps to view ad locations

 ## Design Docs